thliebig/openEMS-Project/doc-src/concepts/dispersive.rst

 Relaxation Time Definitions
 '''''''''''''''''''''''''''

-Taflove's formulation of the first-order Lorentz model is ( [3]_, page 355, equation 9.6):
+Taflove's formulation of the single-term Lorentz model is ( [3]_, page 355, equation 9.6):

 .. math::